- How it works

 antibiotics or St. John’s Wort within the last two weeks.

-- For First Week: Avoid anti-inflammatory medications for 1 week following treatment, IE: Ibuprofen, Advil, Motrin, Excedrine, Nuprin, or antihistamine medications is encouraged.*** Discuss any current medications that you are taking with your doctor prior to stopping or pausing usage.***
+For First Week: Avoiding anti-inflammatory medications such as Ibuprofen, Advil, Motrin, Excedrin, Nuprin, or antihistamine medications is recommended.
+Discuss any current medications that you are taking with your doctor prior to stopping or pausing usage.

-- First 30 Days: If you are out in the sun, you need to reapply medical professional sunscreen every two hours.
+First 30 Days: If you are out in the sun, you will need to reapply medical professional sunscreen every two hours.

 The face is a common area treated, but other areas of the body can also be addressed, such as the neck, chest, abdomen, back, legs, hands and arms, etc.